-Ultimately discerning depends upon our developing meditational and contemplation skill.
+Ultimately discerning depends upon our developing meditation and contemplation skills.
 (The Land of Being is indeed one land.)
 In the common tenets, all three are involved:

 - We set aside our desire to use another, realizing we are all one

-- We develop our meditational capacity to clear and focus
+- We develop our meditation capacity to clear and focus

-- Our Greatest Depths contemplative being discerns that which meditation’s focus cannot completely grasp.
+- Our Greatest Depths of contemplative being discerns that which meditation’s focus cannot completely grasp.

 This teaching goes all the way back to the ancient wisdom.
 Here is one of the Buddha’s teaching on the subject: